BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 However, you can never manipulate all these structures, and the only structures you can willfully control are the mouth, the throat, and your diaphragm.
 So, when speaking of chest voice, head voice, and middle voice, you are just referring to the locations where you resonate when you sing.

 1) Head Voice

-The head voice can be your speaking or singing, where your voice primarily resonates in the head.
+The head voice can be your speaking or singing voice, where your voice primarily resonates in the head.
 So, when you are using your head voice, you would feel the vibrations around your face’s upper half because your sinuses are the predominant resonators in this case.

 2) Middle Voice

 Middle Voice resonates around your face’s lower half, including your upper neck and chin.
 So, you feel vibrations in your hard palate, though this doesn’t imply that the other structures are not sympathetically vibrating.